jobscry/perspicio/README.md

 **GET** */sbom/<int:id>/cve*

+Optional Parameter: *output_format*, options: json or csv.
+Default is json

-Returns a paginated list of CVEs for the SBOM.
+If *output_format* is json, returns a paginated list of CVEs for the SBOM.

+If *output_format* is csv, streams a *sbom_cve.csv* file with all CVEs for this SBOM.

 ## Commands